-Two whole-class challenges, leading to nice bulletin board displays.
-Both are developed more fully in my book Working with Pentominoes (Where to get it.)
+This is an instructional unit.
+These ideas are developed in much greater detail in my book Working with Pentominoes (Where to get it.)
 However, to carry them out, you need only plastic pentominoes and one-inch graph paper.
 Or use my Virtual Pentominoes.

-- Three-Pentomino Puzzles, a good way to become familiar with the pieces and their names.
+The Three-Pentomino Puzzles are a good way to become familiar with the pieces and their names.
 You keep track of the solutions by listing them on the board using the pentomino names.

 12-pentomino rectangles are thoroughly discussed in Solomon Golomb's book Polyominoes (Princeton University Press, NJ, 1994.)